 The Port City Marina is a protected, deep water, full-service marina in Wilmington, North Carolina with over 200 state-of-the-art floating concrete wet slips and a full complement of first-class amenities and services for boats and boaters of all types.
-The marina can accommodate boats up to 250 feet, with a controlled depth of 10-feet within the basin, and deeper draft slips along the Cape Fear River.
+The marina can accommodate boats up to 400 feet with deep draft slips along the Cape Fear River.
 The marina is situated in the heart of downtown.
 You can walk to restaurants, check out the thriving downtown art scene, or explore the boutique shops.
 The marina is conveniently located just 3 miles from the Wilmington International Airport.
 Whether you fly commercial or your own aircraft – you can be relaxing on your boat in less than 10 minutes.
 Convenience at its finest.

 A marina with great potential.
 They have a beautiful set up but just "unfinished".
 Super helpful manager and staff.
 We had 3 Dock hands ready to help us come in.
 The docks are very nice and we had great wifi.
 They had a pump out boat that comes around several days a week.
 They did have showers but be aware they are in a trailer.
 You have to hold the knob on for water to stay on and we had trouble with the showers draining.
 When we mentioned it to the staff they fixed the drainage problem immediately.
 Also their fuel docks are out of commission until maybe January.
 They had to move the fuel docks for the channel to be dredged and that has not happened yet.
 No laundry facilities.
 Short walk to downtown and there is a free trolley that runs every 20 minutes.
 Wish the best to Pete and his staff.
 I think they will make this a top notch marina.